 So is low carb anything below 300 grams, then?
 Well, few people would argue that eating 280 grams of carbs a day constitutes a low-carbohydrate diet.
 Most would consider less than 150 grams to be low carb, or moderately low carb at the upper limit.
 Of course, there's a big difference between 15 grams of carbohydrates vs. 149 grams per day.
 Also, are we talking about total carbs or digestible ("net") carbs, calculated by subtracting the fiber from the total carb content?
 Some people count total carbs (starch, sugar, and fiber), some count only digestible carbs, and some follow the recommendation of the American Diabetes Association to subtract half the carbs from the total if the item in question has more than 5 grams of fiber.
 I prefer counting only digestible carbs, and I eat about 60 grams per day, which equates to 80-90 grams total carbs.
-More important for me is the amount of carbohydrates per sitting, because anything over 25 grams usually results in higher blood sugar readings than I'm comfortable with.
+More important for me is the amount of carbohydrates per sitting, because anything over 20-25 grams of digestible carbs usually results in higher blood sugar readings than I'm comfortable with.

 Is there a carbohydrate level that is too low to be considered healthy?
 That depends on which studies you feel are reliable and, I would argue, your feelings about carbohydrate restriction.
 There also isn't a lot of research out there on low carbohydrate diets that provide enough calories; most were conducted on subjects consuming very-low-calorie diets, anywhere from 500-1000 calories per day.
 (There was also at least one that provided excessive calories, which opens up a whole other issue).
 Another problem is the short duration of some of the studies, since it typically takes time for the body to acclimate to lower carbohydrate intake.
 As long as there is sufficient protein and fat in the diet, gluconeogenesis will provide additional glucose to be used to fuel certain portions of the brain, the retinas, the red blood cells, and the kidneys, and ketone bodies produced from the metabolism of fat will supply energy for the cells and organs that don't require glucose (all of the others, including parts of the brain).